coreui/coreui/docs/content/components/collapse.md

 ### Events

-Bootstrap's collapse class exposes a few events for hooking into collapse functionality.
+CoreUI for Bootstrap's collapse class exposes a few events for hooking into collapse functionality.

 {{< bs-table >}}
 | Event type | Description |